 Sweet Salty Energy Bites – Team Dry:

 - Oats.
 Whatever kind you have will work because we’re going to whiz them up in the blender first anyway.
+(I use a Blendtec like this one.)
 Nothing like a big and chewy OAT sticking out in your energy bite to ruin the chocolate-y pretzel-y peanut butter-y moment.

 - Coconut.
 Start with shredded if only to make your life easier because you are going to whiz these too.
 Unsweetened coconut is preferred since we’re adding honey, but if you only have sweetened in the pantry, go for it.

 - Flax.
 An amazing super healthy super food that packs protein, fiber and healthy fat into these tiny balls of goodness (my favorite brand).
 When your eyes are closed and you’re savoring the salty sweet moment of bliss, only to pop your eyes open to wonder how in the world something so good could possibly be so good for you, remember the flax.

 - Pretzels.
 Another star MVP here of TEAM SALT!
 Use whatever you have because (shocker) we’re using the blender.
 Me and my Blendtec are BESTBUDS and anytime I can use it to make cooking (a.k.a. my life) easier, I’m all over it.

 - Chocolate.
 Entirely optional here, but it kicks the sweet up a notch and a must-do if you’re feeling indulgent.
 Use mini-chips IN the energy bites themselves or dunk the finished energy bites in chocolate.
 Either way, it’s chocolate.
 You can’t go wrong.